Mauren777/IWA/README.md

 Student ID: 2017241

 ## About
-"LosViajesdeMaura" A travel blog built as a Node.js WebApp that uses the Express framework and Twig template library.
+"LosViajesdeMaura" A travel blog built with Node.js, uses the Express framework and Twig template engine.

 Data is loaded from xml files and parsed with xml2js package.

+The UI implements Bootstrap and custom stylesheet `public/css/LosViajesdeMaura.css`

 ## Instructions